 2.1.
-OVERVIEW OF DEGREE PROGRAMS
+Overview of Degree Programs

-The Department of Chemistry offers five graduate degrees: M.A. and M.S. degrees in Chemical Biology, and M.A., M.S., and Ph.D. degrees in Chemistry.
+The Department of Chemistry offers five graduate degrees: M.A. and M.S. degrees in Chemical Biology, M.S. in Chemical Sciences, and M.S. and Ph.D. degrees in Chemistry.

 The M.A. and M.S. in Chemical Biology are detailed in the Chemical Biology Program Handbook.
 Note that students in the Chemical Biology M.S. program can transition to the Chemistry Ph.D.
 (Chemical Biology Pathway) program during their second year.
 Please consult with the Chemistry Graduate Program Coordinator for details.
 Students interested in this should declare this intent at the start of the second year in the program.